Probing anyonic statistics via Mach-Zehnder interferometry in quantum computers

-In order to understand more closely the behaviour observed in the noisy quantum environment provided by IonQ, we couple our model in Eq.~\eqref{eq:hamiltonian} to a generic isotropic single-spin bath {\it a la} Lindblad:
+In order to understand more closely the behavior observed in the quantum environment provided by IonQ, we couple our model in Eq.~\eqref{eq:hamiltonian} to an inhomogeneous isotropic single-spin bath {\it a la} Lindblad~\footnote{Note that an isotropic bath introduces dephasing of the spinon hopping amplitudes as well as decay in both the spinon and vison number.
+All processes are indeed needed for the simulations to agree well with the IonQ results.}:

-where the sum is over all the spins, and $\gamma$ is the bath coupling strength, whose value is chosen by visually optimising the agreement with IonQ results (see also Supplementary Material for an estimate of our confidence interval for the optimal value of $\gamma$).
+where the sum is over all the spins, and $\gamma_i$ is the bath coupling strength corresponding to spin $i$.
+The values $\gamma_i$ were chosen by optimizing the agreement with IonQ results~\footnote{To accurately reflect the quantum simulations on IonQ devices after optimized compilation, we set the noise strength of the first two spins to zero, $\gamma_3 = \gamma_4 = 0$, as a results of the CNOT cancellation mentioned in a previous footnote.
+See Supplementary Material for the detailed explanation of the inhomogeneous bath model and an estimate of the optimal value of $\gamma$ based on squared error.}